 Pictured: reading in Montmartre with an iconic black cat in the vicinity.
 I picked up this slim French novel a while ago.
 When I started reading, I realised it was…

-Women & Power: A Manifesto by Mary Beard (Review)
+Women & Power: A Manifesto by Mary Beard (Book review)

 This was a lovely, slim read that had been sitting on my bookshelf for a while.
 Beard is a highly respected classicist, and in this essay, she explores how ancient…